Brian-Doucet/nfldfs/README.md

 1519           nor   20.04  5100.0       dk
 ```

-Get data for DraftKings, FanDuel, and Yahoo! for week 2 of the 2018 season
+**Get data for DraftKings, FanDuel, and Yahoo! for week 2 of the 2018 season.**

 ```python
 # Get data for DraftKings, FanDuel, and Yahoo! for week 2 of the 2018 season